 Ensuring and supporting deployment of CAD vehicles addressing society demands and reducing barriers for European harmonization.
-CAD demands the transport system in general and the automotive sector in particular speeding up the technology shift from mechanic to software defined functionality.
+CAD demands the transport system in general and the automotive sector and road operators in particular speeding up the technology shift from mechanic to software and data defined functionality.
 This shift requires enhancement of the methods, tools and processes for developing CAD products and services in an ever increasingly distributed and complex development environment.
 This will also require new competences and development partners.
-Large scale deployment of highly automated vehicles (L3-L4) and Truck Platooning are examples of areas with high benefit potential for Field Operational Tests (FOT).
+Large scale EU projects of highly automated vehicles (L3-L4) and respective digital infrastructure will be particularly valuable to support a harmonized European deployment: